Methodology

 "You missed some of our content"

-We crawl career sites systematically and include every employer brand page we can access.
+We crawl careers sites systematically and include every employer brand page we can access.
 If you believe we missed publicly available content, we are happy to re-run the analysis with updated URLs.
 The methodology is designed to capture everything - but websites change, pages move, and some content sits behind authentication or JavaScript rendering that our crawlers cannot access.

 "We only have a simple careers page"